KarlCrof/FiniteStateMachine/README.md

 The relevant pins used on the Teensy microcontroller are annotated as above.

 # Code Implementation-
+## Game Engine

-The game engine is called in the 'running' state every time the main loop is executed, until the game returns either 'collision' or 'win' - at which point a transition to the relevant end screen state occurs.
+The game engine, runGame(), runs once per state machine cycle when the state machine is in the 'running' state.
+This is, until the game returns either 'collision' or 'win' - at which point a transition to the relevant end screen state occurs.

 The game engine functions as follows:
 * If the game has started, reset game variables to their initialized (typically zero) value.